Gurinder45/Escape-From-Paparazzi/README.md

 ### How to install the game

-- In order to run this application, Ddownload the GitLab zipfile or clone the repository.
+- In order to run this application, Download the GitLab zipfile or clone the repository.

 - You can clone by typing `git clone https://csil-git1.cs.surrey.sfu.ca/cmpt276f22_group18/project.git`

 ### How to run the game

 - Build the project by running the maven command `mvn package` or `mvn clean install`

 - After you successfully build the project, type the command `java -jar target/maze_game-0.0.1-SNAPSHOT.jar` to run the game